gtvj/linux/README.md

 Here are a few things I like to do:

+* Screen Display:
+    * Set 'Scale for menu and title bars' to 1.88 (and check that 'Resolution' is 3200 x 1800)
 * Menu bar:
     * Show battery percentage
     * Turn Bluetooth off